Our People

 • Treat all power lines as energized.
 Never climb or attempt to handle a tree that has a limb caught in a power line.
 You may not see any visible evidence that the tree is “electrified” or dangerous.

 • Make sure to maintain required clearances between equipment and power lines.
+If you are working on a farm or in construction/contracting, use Minnkota’s Watch the Wires Safety Briefing with your team.

 • If a fire starts from a fallen power line, notify the fire department and your local electric co-op.
 Stay away from the site of the electrical hazard.
 Make sure others stay clear of the line and treat it as energized.